 What Is Botox?

 Botox is a medicinal form of botulinum type A. It's actually a form of botulism, the toxic bacteria responsible for food poisoning and, at times, death of the sufferer.
 Botulism is dangerous because it causes a slow paralysis, which in turn can cause difficulty breathing or respiratory failure.
-Botulism poisoning occurs most often in food items that were home-canned and it was a much more serious problem in the 1960s and 1970s than today.
+Botulism poisoning occurs most often in food items that were home-canned and was much more widespread and a bigger problem in the 1960s and 1970s than today.
 With that said, the older generations likely remember the horrors of botulism and may need additional education to understand the medicinal application of Botox.

 Botox harnesses the paralysis of botulinum toxin for the good of the patient.
 By injecting it directly, the digestive tract and respiration are unaffected and muscles can be targeted directly to reduce or eliminate painful muscle spasms or excessive sweating.
-Botox Cosmetic, a formulation used to relax muscles in the brow to reduce or eliminate forehead wrinkles, has been used off-label for crow's feet, cheek wrinkles and other fine lines caused by flexing muscles beneath.
+Botox Cosmetic, a formulation used to relax muscles in the brow to reduce or eliminate forehead wrinkles, has also been used for crow's feet, cheek wrinkles and other fine lines caused by flexing muscles beneath.

 With all of this considered, it's easy to see that Botox is perfectly safe for many individuals.
 Whether it's safe for you personally, however, depends on your own physiology, the injection method, your general health and other factors.